programfiction/programfiction/MicroServiceArchitecture.md

     * Communication between one another using Rest APIs event streaming & message brokers.
  * Microservices are independently scalable.
  * Microservices reduce downtime through fault isolation
- * The smaller codebase enables teams to more easily understand the codem make it simpler to maintain.
+ * The smaller codebase enables teams to more easily understand the code make it simpler to maintain.
  * Used tech & guidelines :
     * .Net APIs
         * .Net 6 core